African art > African mask > Kifwebe Mask

 Watch the video

-This variants of this Kifwebe mask (pl.
-Bifwebe) or 'chasing death' (Roberts) stand out: the masculine (kilume) usually with a high crest, the feminine (kikashi) with a very low crest see absent, and finally the greatest embodying power (kia ndoshi).
+This variants of this mask Kifwebe (pl.
+Bifwebe) or 'hunt death' ( Roberts), from the society of the same name, stand out: the masculine (kilume) usually with a high crest, the feminine (kikashi) with a very low crest or absent, and finally the greatest embodying power (kia ndoshi).
 This type of mask, still used today, appears to come from the border area between the northern Luba and the Southeastern Songye.
-They are worn with a long suit and a long beard made of natural fibers, absent on this copy, during the most important ceremonies.
+They are worn by a dancer Kifwebe in a state of trance 'bwadi' , accessorized with a long braided suit and a long natural fiber adornment attached to the contours of the mask, during major ceremonies.
 The Songye came from the Shaba region of the DRC and settled along the Lualaba River amidst the savannah and forests.
 They are governed by the Yakitengé and local chiefs.
 The secret society Bwami, however, counterbalances their power.
 Their male masks, with occult powers, were displayed in punitive and disciplinary expeditions.

 This item is sold with its certificate of authenticity